marbatlle/marbatlle.github.io/content/notes/Command Line/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Command Line
-summary: Basic tools and commands
+summary: Summary of most basic tools and commands to do everyday tasks, with a focus on genomic studies.
 weight: 1

 # Page metadata.
-title: Overview
+title: Command Line
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false